All You Can Do

 All You Can Do is the third studio album by American spoken word artist and rapper Watsky.
 The 16-track album was released on August 12, 2014.
 Watsky said in a YouTube video that he wanted the album to be a tribute to his parents, and that because of this, the album cover would be a photo of his father, poet Paul Watsky, and his cat, Saruman.
-He also explained that he would like his mother to be on an alternate cover.
 During this video, he also gave a preview of a song, entitled Hand Over Hand featuring producer and rapper Anderson .Paak.
 The album was preceded by the single Whoa Whoa Whoa, produced by Anderson .Paak, Mr. Carmack, Mikos da Gawd, and Lo Def.

 Content

 In the final episode of his Watsky Wednesdays YouTube blog series before he left for Warped Tour, Watsky revealed a little information about the content of All You Can Do.
-He explained that he recently had a seizure and he had to go on epilepsy medications to try and avoid any future seizures, and that before he had the seizure, he had written a song about prescription medications, Tears To Diamonds.
+He explained that he recently had a seizure and he had to go on epilepsy medications to try to avoid any future seizures, and that before he had the seizure, he had written a song about prescription medications, Tears To Diamonds.
 He said of the song, "I wanted to write a balanced song about how prescription drugs are necessary, but there's so much fucked up shit that goes on."
 Topics he said he focuses on in this song include doctors getting kickback from the industry for prescribing these medications, the overprescription of medication, side effects, and that what would have been seen as a facet of somebody's personality 20 years ago is now being seen as medical disorders that are being highly medicated.
 He explained that he wanted to write this song because he felt like all the songs about the pharmaceutical industry are about how bad the industry is and that none of them balance it out with the fact that pharmaceuticals save some peoples lives.

 He also explained that he deals with the "London situation" on it, referring to the 30-foot stage dive he made off of the lighting rig at the Warped Tour show in London in 2013, which left one man with minor injuries and another woman with a broken arm.
 He explained that he didn't speak on this too much because he didn't want it to seem like he was wallowing in it; he wanted to be able to address it but not let it consume the album.

 He said that the album was a tribute to his mother and father: His father, Paul Watsky, is on the front cover with his cat Saruman; his mother is on the back cover.
 He explained that it is not only a tribute to his parents but also the kind of music they listened to when they were growing up, which is why there is so much psychedelic artwork in the deluxe physical copy.